MaximKrasikov/VCL_library/README.md

 # VCL_library
-wWork with the VCL library.
+Work with the VCL library.
 Practice in the university